jwpconsulting/projectify/projectify/help/markdown_en/basics.md

 # What is a workspace?

-A workspace is an area where you can create projects, tasks, labels and invite various members of your organization as team members.
+A workspace is an area where you can create projects, tasks, and invite various members of your organization as team members.
 In a workspace you can set permissions and customize the overall look and feel of your productivity center.